 Erasmus+ mobility between programme countries

 Erasmus+ is the European Union's flagship programme for promoting education, training, youth development, and sports.
 Financed by the European Commission, it provides university students, faculty and staff as well as general and vocational education students and teachers with the opportunity to study or undergo training abroad, among other activities.
-While many Erasmus+ initiatives (including mobility between European programme countries) are only available to EU member countries as well as Iceland, Norway, Liechtenstein, Turkey and Macedonia, others are available for countries worldwide.
-The year 2017 marked the Erasmus programme's 30th anniversary!
+While many Erasmus+ initiatives (including mobility between European programme countries) are only available to EU member countries as well as Iceland, Norway, Liechtenstein, Turkey, Republic of North Macedonia and Serbia, others are available for countries worldwide.

 Erasmus+ mobility between European programme countries enables participants to: